Charles L. Veach: Experience

 Veach was commissioned in the United States Air Force upon graduation from the United States Air Force Academy.
 He received his pilot wings at Moody Air Force Base, Georgia, in 1967, and then attended fighter gunnery school at Luke Air Force Base, Arizona.
 Over the next 14 years, he served as a USAF fighter pilot, flying the F-100 Super Sabre, the F-111 Aardvark, and the F-105 Thunderchief, on assignments in the United States, Europe, and the Far East, including a 275-mission combat tour in South Vietnam during the Vietnam War.
 In 1976 and 1977, he was a member of the USAF Air Demonstration Squadron, the Thunderbirds, flying the T-38 Talon.
-Veach left active duty in 1981 but continued to fly fighters as an F-16 Fighting Falcon pilot with the Texas Air National Guard.
+Veach left active duty in 1981 but continued to fly fighters as an F-4 Phantom and F-16 Fighting Falcon pilot with the 147th Fighter Group, later 147th Fighter Wing, of the Texas Air National Guard.
 His name still adorns the museum display F-16 just inside the front gate of the Ellington Field Joint Reserve Base in Houston, Texas.

 He had logged over 5,000 flying hours.